Praveen23-kk/PostmanAPiEvent/README.md

 - Django and Django REST Framework for the backend development.
 - HTML, CSS, and JavaScript for the frontend development.
-- All contributors and mentors who helped shape this project.

 ---